zamanianlab/ZamanianLabDocs/docs/labmanual.md

     Location
 ```

-**Primers:** Make 100 uM lab stocks of each primer oligo and store in Oligo Stocks box (-20C).
+- *Primers note:* Make 100 uM lab stocks of each primer oligo and store in Oligo Stocks box (-20C).
 Add 10*Y (uL) volume to lyophilized primer, where Y is nmol yield to make 100 uM stocks.
 Keep 10 uM (1:10 of stock) dilutions of primers in your own personal boxes for personal use.
 Re-order the original stock primer before it runs out.

 ### B. Plasmids (Lab and Commercial)